 - 28. As foreshadowed above, the Prosecution requests to be permitted to conduct supplemental examination of P-0730.
 Although the Prior Statement is comprehensive, a limited and focused supplemental direct examination to clarify certain discrete portions of P-0730's testimony would be beneficial to the proper adjudication of the issues arising from the charges. - 29.
-The topics to be addressed orally will include use of one party consent recordings as an investigative tool, emerging lines of defence and identification and explanation of further documents produced in the ordinary course of the investigation.
+The topics to be addressed orally will include use of [REDACTED], emerging lines of defence and identification and explanation of further documents produced [REDACTED].